-Before joining Cass in 2017, McKenzie completed his bachelors degree in Management at Newcastle University, earning the Award for Best Graduating Student.
+Before joining Bayes in 2017, McKenzie completed his bachelors degree in Management at Newcastle University, earning the Award for Best Graduating Student.
 During his degree he was awarded the Undergraduate Research Grant, by Newcastle University, allowing him to undertake research into developing new measures of student satisfaction.

 Outside of academia McKenzie has spent a number of years working, both in the UK and the Netherlands, in a variety of professional roles, spanning industries from marketing to technology development and manufacturing.

 McKenzie is supervised by Prof. André Spicer and Dr. Daisy Chung.

 - PhD, Bayes Business School, City, University of London, United Kingdom, Sep 2017